How To Stage Your Home for an Open House

-Prior to putting your residence on the market, consider a proven way to sell your house: well-planned home staging.
-Home staging benefits include less time on the market and higher bids.
-If your goal is to sell your house quickly, think about a well-planned approach to home staging.
+Before you put your home on the market, consider the best way to sell your house: professional home staging.
+Some positive aspects of home staging include less time on the market and higher selling prices.
+If you want to sell your home quickly, choose a thoroughly thought out home staging strategy.

-I'll look over each room of your home.
-Areas that directly affect your dollars include easy-to-fix items like pieces of furniture that should be rearranged, rooms that need neutral paint, carpet that needs steaming, fixtures that need shining, and windows that need cleaning.
+Every room gets a once-over.
+Changes that directly impact your dollars include fixable like furniture pieces that should be rearranged, rooms that need fresh paint, carpet that needs steaming, fixtures that need shining, and windows that need washing

 Setting the Stage

-You'll know when to show your home, because everything comes together to set the stage for what buyers can envision when they consider buying your house.
-Dark living areas can be a real mood killer, so we'll do things like part the curtains and reduce shadows where needed to invite the buyer inside.
-Together we'll enhance the ambiance with enjoyable music playing lightly and make sure a nice scent circulates throughout your house.
-We'll include cozy-looking bedspreads, and pillows on your sofa and bed.
-Buyers should feel like your current house is their future home.
+During your Open House, we want to engage the buyer's senses.
+Dark living areas can be a real mood killer, so we'll do things like part the curtains and reduce shadows where needed to welcome the buyer.
+Together we'll enhance the ambiance with enjoyable music playing softly and ensure a delightful fragrance flows from every area.
+We'll include cozy-looking throws, and place pillows on your love seat and bedding.
+Buyers should feel like your current home is their future home.